Crime in Estonia: Fraud

 Aarni Neuvonen is the largest ever perpetrator of employment fraud in Estonia.
-He is known for having collected money with promise of overseas jobs from thousands of people and disappearing after having caused over (estimated) 10 million of EEK of damages in 1993.
-Avo Viiol was convicted for embezzlement in 2003.
+He is known for having collected money with the promise of overseas jobs from thousands of people and disappearing after having caused over (estimated) 10 million EEK of damages in 1993.
+Avo Viiol was convicted of embezzlement in 2003.
 The neologism viioldama, has become a slang verb meaning "to embezzle".

 Drugs

-The illegal drug trade's turnover in Estonia according to 2008 estimates might be several billion EEK.
-According to the opinion of senior superintendent of narcotic crimes department at North Police Prefecture only 1% of the whole amount of drugs on the market is confiscated in Estonia.
+The illegal drug trade's turnover in Estonia, according to 2008 estimates, might be several billion EEK.
+According to the opinion of the senior superintendent of Narcotic Crimes Department at the North Police Prefecture, only 1% of the whole amount of drugs on the market is confiscated in Estonia.
 In 2011, the EUROPOL Trafficking Unit designated the Baltic states and Kaliningrad as a transit hub for drug trafficking in and out of Russia.

 Corruption

-In 2008, Transparency International has measured the Corruption Perception Index for Estonia to be at 6.6 (CI 6.2–6.9), ranking it 27th in a list of 180 countries.
+In 2008, Transparency International measured the Corruption Perception Index for Estonia to be at 6.6 (CI 6.2–6.9), ranking it 27th in a list of 180 countries.
 In comparison, neighbouring Sweden was ranked 1st–3rd with a CPI at 9.3 (CI 9.2–9.4), Finland 5th–6th with a CPI at 9.0 (CI 8.4–9.4), Russia 147th–150th with a CPI at 2.1 (CI 1.9–2.5), and Latvia 52nd with a CPI at 5.0 (CI 4.8–5.2).
-Higher index means perception of more transparency and less corruption.
-As of 2014 the Corruption Perception Index for Estonia is 6.9, placing it at the 26th position (in the context of EU above France and below Austria).
+A higher index means perception of more transparency and less corruption.
+As of 2014, the Corruption Perception Index for Estonia is 6.9, placing it at the 26th position (in the context of the EU, above France and below Austria).
+In 2022, Estonia ranked 14th.

 A total of 326 corruption-related offenses were identified and registered in 2008, considerably below the number registered in 2006, when 511 instances of corruption were found, but 17% higher than in 2007, and slightly higher than in 2003.
 These accounted for just 0.6% of all criminal offenses.

 Foreign investors do not consider corruption as a main problem of doing business in Estonia.
 In general, the public sector is transparent and has good compliance with anti-corruption initiatives and demonstrates adherence to ethical principles on the cultural level.

 In February 2012, the government passed an anti-corruption act in order to further improve transparency in the public sector, such as asset disclosure by government officials.
 Public trust in the electoral system is high.
 However, the government still faces challenges in combating corruption.
 Local-level government corruption still remains a problem, and public awareness of corruption-prevention needs to be raised.